 Based on the insights developed during this initiative, the NEA has prepared a report entitled Financing New Nuclear Power Plants: Minimising the Cost of Capital by Optimising Risk Management which combines new work on the relationship between optimal risk allocation and nuclear financing in low-carbon energy systems.
 Key insights from the report will be discussed during the conference.

 More information about the programme, speakers and practical details will be announced soon.

-Session 1: Financing models for nuclear new build: lessons learnt from recent projects
+10:00-11:15 Session 1 - Financing models for nuclear new build: Lessons learnt from recent projects

-This session will discuss a series of case studies on financing models for nuclear new build based on recent and ongoing projects.
-The key findings from these case studies will be the opportunity to discuss lessons learnt in terms of project governance, the role of government policy support measures, as well as risk allocation and mitigation strategies.
+This session will discuss a series of case studies of financing models for nuclear new build based on recent and ongoing projects.
+The session will focus on the lessons learnt about project governance, the role of government policy support measures, as well as risk allocation and mitigation strategies.

-Session 2: Optimal risk allocation in a low-carbon world and what it means for nuclear finance: the NEA nuclear financing study
+11:45-13:15 Session 2 - Optimal risk allocation in a low-carbon world and what it means for nuclear finance: The NEA nuclear financing study

-This session will focus on the presentation of the new NEA report entitled Financing New Nuclear Power Plants: Minimising the Cost of Capital by Optimising Risk Management, followed by a roundtable discussion with thought-leaders from academia on the key findings of the study.
+This session will focus on the presentation of the new NEA report entitled Financing New Nuclear Power Plants: Minimising the Cost of Capital by Optimising Risk Management, followed by a roundtable discussion on the key findings of the study.

 Interested participants are invited to join a sightseeing tour to the Royal Castle in Warsaw which will take place at 11:00 CET on 9 December.

 Ministry of Climate and Environment - Republic of Poland